kubernetes/website/docs/getting-started-guides/fedora/fedora_manual_config.md

 ## Prerequisites

 1. You need 2 or more machines with Fedora installed.
+These can be either bare metal machines or virtual machines.

 ## Instructions